swampcat/ESPTimeCast/README.md

 Once your Arduino IDE is set up for your board (as described above):

 1.  **Open the Project Folder:**
-    * For ESP8266: Navigate to and open the `ESPTimceCast_ESP8266` project folder.
-Inside, you'll find the main sketch file, typically named `ESPTimceCast_ESP8266.ino`.
+    * For ESP8266: Navigate to and open the `ESPTimeCast_ESP8266` project folder.
+Inside, you'll find the main sketch file, typically named `ESPTimeCast_ESP8266.ino`.
 Open this `.ino` file in the Arduino IDE.
-    * For ESP32: Navigate to and open the `ESPTimceCast_ESP32` project folder.
-Inside, you'll find the main sketch file, typically named `ESPTimceCast_ESP32.ino`.
+    * For ESP32: Navigate to and open the `ESPTimeCast_ESP32` project folder.
+Inside, you'll find the main sketch file, typically named `ESPTimeCast_ESP32.ino`.
 Open this `.ino` file in the Arduino IDE.
 2. **Upload the Sketch:**
     * With the main sketch file open, click the "Upload" button (the right arrow icon) in the Arduino IDE toolbar.
-This will compile the entire project and upload it to your board.
+This will compile the sketch and upload it to your board..
 3.  **Upload `/data` folder (LittleFS):**
     * This project uses LittleFS for storing web interface files and other assets.
 You'll need the LittleFS Uploader plugin.
     * [**Install the LittleFS Uploader Plugin**](https://randomnerdtutorials.com/arduino-ide-2-install-esp8266-littlefs/)
     * **Before uploading, ensure the Serial Monitor is closed.**
     * Open the Command Palette (`Ctrl+Shift+P` on Windows, `Cmd+Shift+P` on macOS).
-    * Search for and run: `Upload Little FS to Pico/ESP8266/ESP32` (the exact command name might vary).
+    * Search for and run: `Upload LittleFS to Pico/ESP8266/ESP32` (the exact command name might vary).
     * **Important for ESP32:** If the upload fails, you might need to manually put your ESP32 into "Download Mode."
 While holding down the **Boot button** (often labeled 'BOOT' or 'IO0' or 'IO9'), briefly press and release the **RST button**, then release the Boot button.

 &nbsp;
 ## 📺 Display Behavior

 **ESPTimeCast** automatically switches between two display modes: Clock and Weather.
-If "Show Weather Description" is enabled a third mode (Description) will display with a duration of 3 seconds, if the description is too long to fit on the display the description will scroll from right to left once.
+If "Show Weather Description" is enabled, a third mode (Description) will display with a duration of 3 seconds, if the description is too long to fit on the display the description will scroll from right to left once.

 What you see on the LED matrix depends on whether the device has successfully fetched the current time (via NTP) and weather (via OpenWeatherMap).
 The following table summarizes what will appear on the display in each scenario: